tanngoc93/app_momly/README.md

 This exposes the app on port `3001`.

+### Environment variables

+The app reads `MOMLY_DOMAINS` to determine which domains should not be shortened.
+Provide a comma‑separated list of domains.
+The default is `momly.me,www.momly.me`.

 ### API usage

 Authenticate using the `api_token` of your user and POST to `/api/v1/short_links`: